Camp Growden: Growden Heritage Site

-The site of Camp Growden is preserved as a free access Colville National Forest site of interest along the Sherman Pass Scenic Byway which was put in in the 1950's.
+The site of Camp Growden is preserved as a free access Colville National Forest site of interest along the Sherman Pass Scenic Byway which was put in in the 1950s.
 Named the "Growden Heritage Site", the interpretive area is open from Memorial Day weekend through the end of October.
 The interpretive area has picnic tables, toilets, parking, plus day hiking.
 A 0.2 mi paved trail with interpretive signage documents the history of camp Growden, Growden Dam, and Lake Sherman.
 Oversight of the heritage area falls under the control of Colville National Forests Three Rivers Ranger District.
 The district provide the regular site cleaning and maintenance.
 They also perform security patrols and do trail and road work as needed.
 The site no longer has camping areas as it did in the past, and the nearest national forest camp ground is east at the confluence of Canyon and Sherman Creeks.